jlleongarcia/jlleongarcia/content/docs/Dev/dev-web.md

 ### Interesting Search Engines

-* Ecosia.org / qwant.com / Brave / DuckDuckGo
+* Ecosia.org / qwant.com / Brave / DuckDuckGo / ...
 * [Whoogle/SearXNG](https://jalcocert.github.io/RPi/posts/selfh-internet-better/)
 * Bing

-It's worth to try few of them - not all the content is indexed in the same way across engines
+It's worth to **try few of them** - not all the content is indexed in the same way across engines

 {{< callout type="info" >}}
 **Thanks to Ecosia** I could find how to add Web Analytics to the Jekyll Chirpy Theme!